Kraven the Hunter: Ana Kravinoff

 With the help of Ana, Kraven kidnaps Kaine's friends to motivate the Scarlet Spider to fight him.
 In the end, Kaine delivers a fatal blow to Kraven, which paralyzes his heart.
 But using the same attack, Kaine brings him back to life, supposedly breaking the curse.
 Following the fight, both Kravens disappear.

-Ana Kravinoff later serves as the guide to the Inhumans Gorgon and Flint, taking them to the Chimanimani Mountains of Mozambique, Africa, where they found the hidden Inhuman city of Utolan.
-During this time, Ana reveals that she has Inhuman ancestry on her mother's side, something she discovered while hunting down her mother's family members (and for which her father tried to kill her when she told him).
-She came to Utolan looking for a cure, but was sedated by order of the councilwoman Sanara, who took some of her genetic material for use in the city's eugenics-based practices.
-Ana managed to escape and hunted down Sanara.
-She was exposed to Terrigen Mist during her hunt, which awakened her Inhuman genes.
-As she prepares to kill Sanara, Ana notes that it is time to "embrace [her] nature".
+Ana reveals that she has Inhuman ancestry on her mother's side, something she discovered while hunting down her mother's family members (and for which her father tried to kill her when she told him).
+Ana comes to Utolan looking for a cure, but is sedated by order of the councilwoman Sanara.
+Ana manages to escape and hunts down Sanara.
+She is exposed to Terrigen Mist during her hunt, activating her Inhuman abilities.